szehoyeu/szehoyeu.github.io/_posts/2024-05-01-Microsoft-Raise-Active-Directory-domain-and-forest-functional-levels.md

 #### Domain functional level.
 Six domain functional levels are available:

 - Windows 2000 mixed (the default in Windows Server 2003)
-- Windows 2000 native
+- Windows 2000 native : Supports domain controllers running Windows Server 2000 and later.
 - Windows Server 2003 interim
-- Windows Server 2003
-- Windows Server 2008
+- Windows Server 2003 : Introduces features like the ability to rename domain controllers and the ability to create instances of application directory partitions.
+- Windows Server 2008 : Adds support for AES encryption for Kerberos authentication protocols, last functional level to support FRS for SYSVOL replication.
-- Windows Server 2008 R2
+- Windows Server 2008 R2 : Introduces features such as the Active Directory Recycle Bin.
+- Windows Server 2016 : The latest and highest domain functional level as of my last update, which allows all the features of previous levels plus additional features like Privileged Access Management.

 Setting the functional level for a domain enables features that affect the entire domain and that domain only.